 In driving around the island, I noticed that the fire trucks and fire hydrants are yellow.
 Apparently, instituted about 12 years ago.
 This site provided additional interesting information including how the four counties are organized and the shifts worked by the fire department.
 While eating at the food truck stop, I was interested to see and hear a fire apparatus rushing by with sirens blaring, while towing a boat.
 A sea rescue with rough wave conditions?

 After enjoying a spectacular sunset, and taking photographs, we walked a mile to a shopping center.
 The walk itself was interesting.
 It was a pitch-black evening.
 The path alongside the road meandered around trees and rock formations.
 Browsing a general store, I was fascinated to see that bananas sold for $1.49 per pound.
 Back home the Kwik Trip gas station sells them for $0.24/pound and the two grocery stores in our area range from $0.49 to $0.59/pound.

 Tuesday, November 27, 2018.
 The day got off to a slow start with breakfast in our suite.
 On the way to the pool, we stopped to visit artists presenting and selling their wares in the hotel lobby.
-Apparently, this is a daily feature.
+This is a daily feature.
 We experienced it for the first time today.
 We saw artifacts made of bone, beads made from coral, photographic displays set on metal, framed, or prints to take home to frame.
 Decorative clothing was a popular attraction.
 Jewelry was the most common artwork offered by these artists.

 The pool, one of two on the property, was a relaxation spot.
 One featured a fitness instructor encouraging mostly senior citizens to exercise in the pool to pop music for an hour each morning.

-Visitor access to the USS Arizona Memorial (4th photograph) has been suspended for several months due to the movement of the loading dock and the corresponding movement of the loading ramp to the memorial, which poses a safety concern for visitors.
+Visitor access to the USS Arizona Memorial (fourth photograph) has been suspended for several months due to the movement of the loading dock and the corresponding movement of the loading ramp to the memorial, which poses a safety concern for visitors.
 While repairs are made, the USS Arizona Memorial will remain closed.
 Repairs are expected to be completed by March 2019.